 Each of the speakers gave a 4-minute presentation which was followed by discussions in smaller groups.
 The speakers then moved between tables every 15 minutes to keep the conversations fresh and offer a different perspective.

 New Scientist LIVE!

-Wellcome-Warwick QBP were thrilled to be part of the annual New Scientist LIVE!
-Which attracted over 22,000 people from across the UK.
-As well as being there to represent the department using 3D printing to create a giant microtubule and comparing the speed of kinesin with Usain Bolt, we were able to grant a seed fund application that brought genetic editting to life through the use of Virtual Reality with Dr Corrine Hanlon.
+Wellcome-Warwick QBP were thrilled to be part of the annual New Scientist LIVE! which attracted over 22,000 people from across the UK.
+As well as being there to represent the department using 3D printing to create a giant microtubule and comparing the speed of kinesin with Usain Bolt, we were able to grant a seed fund application that brought genetic editing to life through the use of Virtual Reality with Dr Corrine Hanlon.

 Living a Good Life in Older Age: Literary, Philosophical and Scientific Perspectives